-Figure 4. provides the time-series and cross-sectional goodness of fit of the term structure of carry components with contemporaneous Nelson-Siegel factors and scapegoats.
+Figure 2. provides the time-series and cross-sectional goodness of fit of the term structure of carry trade risk premium component with contemporaneous Nelson-Siegel factors and scapegoats.
 The Nelson-Siegel factors, on average, capture over 90% variations of the whole term structure across all studied currencies, and in particular, over 99% variations in 1-month carry trade risk premia.
 The scapegoats barely explain the remaining variations of the term structure (with an average adjusted R^2 lower than 1% across all 7 currencies).
 However, they seem to play a role in the long end (12-month horizon) of the curve in terms of an adjusted R^2 over 3%.

-5.2 Probability Weighting and Model Disagreement
+5.2 Model Evaluation